Chris Pratt And Anna Faris’ Divorce: 5 Reasons Marriage Stopped Working Out Include Cheating, Movies & More

 “It has been weirdly stinging,” she said to Us Weekly.
 “I had always kind of believed that part of the rumors of celebrity couples were sort of true because they had never been part of my life.
 I was like, ‘Oh, maybe there’s a kernel of truth to that.’
 It’s been a little devastating for us.”

-But right after Chris and Anna announced that they are splitting, he was seen getting into a private plane with “an unidentified blonde”, according to Daily Mail.
+But right after Chris and Anna announced that they are splitting, he was seen getting on a private plane with “an unidentified blonde,” according to the Daily Mail.
 Another set of cheating rumors began to rise out of this sighting.

 - Their Son Jack

 Jack came into their lives in 2014.
-He was born nine weeks early after Anna went into labor two-and-a-half months before her due date.
-Jack went straight into “neonatal intensive care unit” and lived in an “incubator,” according Us Weekly.
+He was born nine weeks early after Anna went into labor before her due date.
+Jack went straight into “neonatal intensive care unit” and lived in an “incubator,” according to Us Weekly.

 He had to have a hernia surgery, which is why he wears these glasses that the fans noticed on their Instagram